 Did you know that there are currently over eight thousand vehicles in various fleets around the United States?
 If you own a fleet company, then you know how important insurance is for your business.
 Unfortunately, insurance rates for fleet transport services tend to get pretty high.
+In this article, we will discuss the cost of fleet insurance.

 Considering the risks involved in the trade, this makes sense from the insurance companies perspective.
 Sadly, it can put a serious strain on the different fleet businesses out there.